OpenSuSE Man Pages

 per ea # line a: winname,fieldscur

-window # line b: winflags,sortindx,maxtasks
+window # line b: winflags,sortindx,maxtasks,etc

 " # line c: summclr,msgsclr,headclr,taskclr

-global # line 15: fixed-width incr
+global # line 15: additional miscellaneous settings

-" # discussed below
+" # plus 'inspect' entries discussed in section 6b below

-6c.
+6b.
 ADDING INSPECT Entries

-To exploit the 'Y' interactive command, you must add entries at the end
+To exploit the `Y' interactive command, you must add entries at the end

 of the top personal configuration file.
 Such entries simply reflect a